Vladimir-csp/uwsm/README.md

 > It is highly recommended to use
 > [dbus-broker](https://github.com/bus1/dbus-broker) as the D-Bus daemon
 > implementation.
 Among other benefits, it reuses the systemd activation
-> environment instead of having its own separate one.
-This simplifies
+> environment instead of having a separate one.
+This simplifies environment
-> environment management and allows proper cleanup.
-The separate activation
+> management and allows proper cleanup.
+Reference D-Bus implementation is also
-> environment of the reference D-Bus implementation doesn't allow unsetting
+> supported, but it doesn't allow unsetting vars, so a best effort cleanup is
-> vars, so they're set to an empty string instead, as a best effort cleanup.
-The
+> performed by setting them to an empty string instead.
+The only way to properly
-> only way to properly clean up the environment in this case is to run
+> clean up the separate environment of the reference dbus daemon is to run
 > `loginctl terminate-user ""`.

 ![uwsm select (via whiptail)](uwsm_select.png)